ChristianCastilloPY/agroinnova-api/README.md

 $ pipenv run migrate # (to make the migrations)
 $ pipenv run upgrade  # (to update your databse with the migrations)
 ```

-## Publish/Deploy your website!

-This boilerplate it's 100% read to deploy with Render.com and Herkou in a matter of minutes.
-Please read the [official documentation about it](https://start.4geeksacademy.com/deploy).

-### Contributors

-This template was built as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
-Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).

-You can find other templates and resources like this at the [school github page](https://github.com/4geeksacademy/).